How Does Strategic Advising Work?

 Other Forms of Consulting

 Other forms of consulting tend by their very nature to be less private.
 Training and development, for example, is a group function, and consultants’ reports are usually made available to a group.
 These forms of consulting, to be sure, may also involve assessments, questionnaires, listening, empathy, recommendations and advice.
-But in no other kind of consulting is there forged so strongly the confidential, mentoring bond between one human being and another which is at the heart of the best Executive Coaching.
+But in no other kind of consulting is there forged so strongly the confidential, mentoring bond between one person and another which is at the heart of the best Strategic Advising.

 FIND OUT HOW YOU CAN BENEFIT FROM A STRATEGIC ADVISOR